 People often ask me why I have two Doctorates, and what the connection is between physics and philosophy.
 The best I can do is tell them my story.

-But my hopes were disappointed when in my third year I took “Introduction to theoretical physics,” which is an introductory course in quantum mechanics.
+But my hopes were disappointed when in my third year I took “Introduction to theoretical physics,” which is an introductory course to quantum mechanics.
 They teach you that after quantum mechanics, we should give up the idea that physics provides us with a picture of reality.
-They tech you that reality is in principle unknowable, and that the best we can do is compute experimental results.
+They teach you that reality is in principle unknowable, and that the best we can do is to predict experimental results.

-Since I believed what they taught me, I was devastated and then I decided to forget about my ‘romantic’ dream and do something useful.
-Therefore, in my undergraduate thesis I analyzed the production of radioactive isotopes that could be used in medicine, publishing various articles with my adviser.
+Since I believed what they taught me, I was devastated.
+I thus I decided to forget about my ‘romantic’ dream and do something useful.
+Therefore in my undergraduate thesis I analyzed the production of radioactive isotopes that could be used in medicine, publishing various articles with my adviser.

-Because of this, I decided to go to graduate school in physics: to gain more time in trying to figure out what the situation was really like.
+Hence, I decided to go to graduate school in physics: to gain more time in trying to figure out what the situation was really like.
 While taking my Ph.
-D. in the foundations of quantum mechanics, I understood that what physicists thought was an unavoidable truth was instead a blunt mistake: quantum mechanics does not force us to give up anything, and certainly not the possibility to investigate reality through physics.
+D. in the foundations of quantum mechanics, I understood that what the majority of physicists thought was an unavoidable truth was instead a blunt mistake: quantum mechanics does not force us to give up anything, and certainly not the possibility to investigate reality through physics.

 In addition, during the physics Ph.
 D. years, I realized my place was not really in a physics department: my concerns were (and still are) more philosophical and less technical.
 Therefore I began to think that the natural evolution of my career would be in a philosophy department.
 For this reason, I started my second Ph.
 D. in philosophy at Rutgers, where finally I could discuss about the nature of reality using physics and metaphysics: what I wanted all along.